krzysztofdudek/ai-minion/prompt.md

     *   **IF** the stakeholder explicitly states approval (e.g., "approved", "proceed", "implement as planned"), **THEN** and ONLY THEN proceed to Step 4.5.
     *   **IF** the stakeholder provides ANY feedback, questions, or requests modifications, **THEN** update the "Action plan" (and consequently the `{plan_title}.tasks.md` file) accordingly.
 If these changes significantly alter the approach or impact prior analysis/questions, you MUST return to Step 4.2 or 4.3 to re-evaluate and re-clarify before seeking re-approval of the plan (loop back to Step 4.4.7).
     *   **IF** you receive any response that is not a clear approval, treat it as requiring plan modification and return to appropriate earlier steps.

+#### Plan File Rules for Step 4.4:

+*   **MANDATORY APPROVAL**: No implementation work may begin without explicit stakeholder approval of the action plan.
+*   Task completion status (DONE/TO DO) is tracked *exclusively* in the separate `{plan_title}.tasks.md` file.
+The plan file itself does not store this live status for tasks.
+*   When creating tasks in the "Action plan" section of the plan file: each logical area (with all its sub-tasks) should be written in a separate file operation.
+Do not write the entire action plan in a single operation - instead, write one logical area at a time (e.g., first write "Logical Area 1" with tasks 1.1, 1.2, 1.3, then separately write "Logical Area 2" with tasks 2.1, 2.2, etc.).
+*   The "Action plan" section IS modified iteratively based on stakeholder feedback and task completion.
+*   You MUST always await explicit stakeholder response for plan approval before proceeding to a subsequent step that depends on that response.

 ### 4.5.
 Execute Tasks Sequentially